Charging into the future

 To start, we want to help people and businesses who’ll find it hardest to switch to EV.
 That includes the taxi and private hire trade, local businesses, and people who can’t charge their vehicle at home.

-We’re already busy installing 24 new Be.EV public rapid chargers, with the last of these due to be switched on by autumn 2021.
+We’re already busy installing 24 new Be.EV rapid chargers, with the last of these due to be switched on by autumn 2022.
 Next, we’ll be installing 60 charging points for use only by taxi and private hire drivers.

-And in autumn 2021 we’re launching an EV car club, plus eCargo bike hire, as part of an eHUBS pilot.
+In autumn 2021 we launched an EV car club, plus eCargo bike hire, as part of an eHUBS pilot.
 We’re also planning to trial community charger hubs in areas where charging at home is difficult or where there’s demand for electric van charging.
 If these goes well, we’ll roll them out across Greater Manchester to make sure more people can go electric.

 60 rapid chargers for taxi and private hire use only